maths/moodle-qtype_stack/doc/en/Specialist_tools/Equivalence_reasoning/index.md

 # Getting started with equivalence reasoning

-__NOTE: Reasoning by equivalence is still under active development.
-Features and behaviour may change in future versions, subject to trials with students and feedback from colleagues.__
+The reasoning by equivalence capacity is, by design, relatively simple.
 We currently provide support for

 - basic single variable polynomials,
 - very simple inequalities,